 Must be able to multi-task.
 Typical examples are operating computer programs while simultaneously listening to an aircraft radio and documenting transient landings.

 Must be able to operate a vehicle while simultaneously scanning the runway, communicating with the air traffic control tower and at times with the Operations or Facilities Department and/or management personnel.

 In addition, all employees of DM AIRPORTS, LTD. are mandated to receive COVID-19 vaccination.

-Resume and Cover letter can be submitted to email@example.com or submitted through the AAAE site.
+Resume and Cover letter can be submitted to firstname.lastname@example.org or submitted directly through the AAAE site.

 Internal Number: 1